0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 - Compatible(1): Requires compatibility checks to ensure no breaking changes in public functions or resource layouts.
 - Immutable(2): Prevents any upgrades, ensuring the permanence of critical code.

 Due to some circumstances, a publisher may want to downgrade the policy to allow changes to go through that a restrictive policy would not allow.
-We can do this by building the framework with a flag(`--danger-force-upgrade`) that sets the upgrade policy as Aribitrary
+We can do this by building the framework with a flag(`--danger-force-upgrade`) that sets the upgrade policy as Arbitrary

-Example
+#### Example

 ```
-libra txs governance propose --proposal-script-dir ~/framework_upgrade/3-libra-framework/ --metadata-url https://www.github.com/0LNetworkCommunity/UpdateProposalTemplate --danger-force-upgrade
+libra txs governance propose --proposal-script-dir <path/to>/framework_upgrade/3-libra-framework/ --metadata-url https://www.github.com/0LNetworkCommunity/proposals/<PROPOSAL_ID>--danger-force-upgrade
 ```

 ## Procedure